Wonderella: God, why? I've seen this episode like fifty times! Christ, even Blossom did one of these!note

 - Mr. Magoo's Christmas Carol was the first animated holiday special, and predates the tradition of bringing in most of the core cast of the original work; only Mr. Magoo himself is recognizable.
 It has the wrapper story that Magoo is in a production of A Christmas Carol on Broadway, and the special is a musical.
 Some older fans of UPA animation are aware that Gerald McBoing-Boing is playing the role of Tiny Tim.
 A comic book adaptation of the special reveals that Gerald is lip-synching Tim's lines, because, of course, Gerald doesn't speak words...

-- Robert Zemeckis' 2009 animated version is a straightforward telling done in Motion Capture with Jim Carrey as Scrooge and all three ghosts of Christmas and Gary Oldman as Marley, Bob Crachit and Tiny Tim.
+- Robert Zemeckis' 2009 animated version is a straightforward telling done in Motion Capture with Jim Carrey as Scrooge and all three ghosts of Christmas and Gary Oldman as Marley, Bob Cratchit and Tiny Tim.
 This one reimagines the Ghosts of Christmas Past as a floating candlestick and Future as a Living Shadow.
-It is a very faithful adaptation; the most notable deviations are the liberties with the Ghosts' designs, an extended sequence of Scrooge being shrunk, and the chase scene with the Ghost of Christmas Yet-to-Come.
+It is a very faithful adaptation, the most notable deviations are the liberties with the Ghosts' designs, an extended sequence of Scrooge being shrunk, and the chase scene with the Ghost of Christmas Yet to Come.

 - Bah, Humduck!
 A Looney Tunes Christmas Special is a 2006 animated special starring the Looney Tunes characters.
 Granted, the story takes place in modern times instead of the traditional Victorian setting, but it follows the same formula with Daffy in the role of Scrooge who makes "Bah, Humduck!" his catchphrase for the special.
-Sylvester is Marley, Granny, Yosemite Sam and the Tasmanian Devil are Past, Present and Yet To Come, Porky Pig is Bob Cratchit (with his daughter Petunia as Tiny Tim) and Bugs is sort of Nephew Fred as the character who refuses to let Daffy's cynicism get him down.
+Sylvester is Marley.
+Granny, Yosemite Sam and the Tasmanian Devil are Past, Present and Yet To Come, Porky Pig is Bob Cratchit (with his daughter Petunia as Tiny Tim) and Bugs is sort of Nephew Fred as the character who refuses to let Daffy's cynicism get him down.